Case-based reasoning: Comparison to other methods

-In law, there is often explicit delegation of CBR to courts, recognizing the limits of rule based reasons: limiting delay, limited knowledge of future context, limit of negotiated agreement, etc. While CBR in law and cognitively inspired CBR have long been associated, the former is more clearly an interpolation of rule based reasoning, and judgment, while the latter is more closely tied to recall and process adaptation.
+In law, there is often explicit delegation of CBR to courts, recognizing the limits of rule-based reasoning, such as limiting delay, limited knowledge of future context, and the limits of negotiated agreement.
+While CBR in law and cognitively inspired CBR have long been associated, the former is more clearly an interpolation of rule-based reasoning and judgment, whereas the latter is more closely tied to recall and process adaptation.
 The difference is clear in their attitude toward error and appellate review.

 Another name for case-based reasoning in problem solving is symptomatic strategies.
 It does require à priori domain knowledge that is gleaned from past experience which established connections between symptoms and causes.
 This knowledge is referred to as shallow, compiled, evidential, history-based as well as case-based knowledge.
 This is the strategy most associated with diagnosis by experts.
 Diagnosis of a problem transpires as a rapid recognition process in which symptoms evoke appropriate situation categories.
 An expert knows the cause by virtue of having previously encountered similar cases.
 Case-based reasoning is the most powerful strategy, and that used most commonly.
 However, the strategy won't work independently with truly novel problems, or where deeper understanding of whatever is taking place is sought.

 An alternative approach to problem solving is the topographic strategy which falls into the category of deep reasoning.
 With deep reasoning, in-depth knowledge of a system is used.
 Topography in this context means a description or an analysis of a structured entity, showing the relations among its elements.

 Also known as reasoning from first principles, deep reasoning is applied to novel faults when experience-based approaches aren't viable.
 The topographic strategy is therefore linked to à priori domain knowledge that is developed from a more a fundamental understanding of a system, possibly using first-principles knowledge.
 Such knowledge is referred to as deep, causal or model-based knowledge.